 Once you specified the relationship, tiny URL link will be appeared besides the Id column.
 From the below screenshot, when you hover on that link, Use Id as linking filed tooltip is displaying.
 Click the link button to enable Data blending in tableau

-Once you click on the link button, link button color will be changed to Orange color and Our Department column is displaying data.
-Remember, Null values will be displayed, If there is no matching records in Department
+When you click the link button, link button color will be changed to Orange color and Our Department column is displaying data.
+Remember, If there is no matching records in Department then Null values will be displayed.

 Let us add Hike Rate measure to complete our client requirements.

 Tableau Data Blending second approach is simple and straight forward.
 Instead of creating custom relationships between Id and Dept ID columns, let’s give chance to the tableau intelligence

 To do this, Please select and right-click on the Id column will open the context menu.
 Please select the Aliases.. option from the context menu as shown below

 Once you selected the Aliases.. option, a new window will be popped up to rename the filed.
 Let us change the Id Column to Dept ID